 This is subjective because every property manager’s definition of “annoying” differs, but there are some general guidelines.
 Common courtesy and a friendly smile never go wrong for a start.
 The bottom line is that applicants who look like they’re going to make the property manager’s life extremely painful rarely get accepted.

 5. Don’t be offended by standard requirements

 Every landlord and property manager has been burned by people saying they love a place only for them to disappear off into the ether.
 Their previous bad behaviour means applicants may now be asked for proof of a deposit or to sign a lease as pretty much standard practice.
 It’s definitely nothing personal.

 6. Provide documentation

 Don’t be shy here.
 Make sure to include any documents that will enhance and support your application.
-Property managers are really looking for things like letters of commendation from previous rentals or papers confirming your income.
-A copy of a healthy bank statement is also a powerful item to include, especially if you’re new to the country or between jobs.
+Property managers are really looking for things like letters of commendation from previous rentals or papers confirming your income, especially if you’re new to the country or between jobs.

 7. Act quickly

 Of everything in this post, this tip is probably the most important.
 If you really like a place, get your application in as soon as possible.
 When a property is vacant, property managers and landlords are usually in an understandable hurry to get someone in.
 Otherwise, the property is just sitting there and no-one is earning money.
 In these circumstances, it’s often the person who gets their application in first with an early move-in date who gets the nod.